Late Fame

-Late Fame is a 2025 American drama film directed by Kent Jones, written by Samy Burch and based on Arthur Schnitzler’s posthumously published novella of the same name.
+Late Fame is a 2025 American drama film directed by Kent Jones, written by Samy Burch and based on the posthumously published novella by Arthur Schnitzler.
 It stars Willem Dafoe, Greta Lee and Edmund Donovan.

 The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on August 30, 2025.
+It was released on August 7, 2026, by Magnolia Pictures.